-The credit of tuition along with the return of unearned federal Title IV Funds is calculated on a per diem basis up to the 60 percent point in the semester.
+The credit of tuition, housing charges, and the return of unearned federal Title IV Funds is calculated on a per diem basis up to the 60 percent point in the semester.
 The amount earned is determined by dividing the number of days enrolled/attended by the number of days in the enrollment period, excluding scheduled breaks of five days or more and days that the student was on an approved leave of absence.
-After the 60 percent point (greater than 60%) in the semester, tuition is charged in full and Title IV aid is considered to be 100 percent earned.
+After the 60 percent point (greater than 60%) in the semester, tuition and housing is charged in full and Title IV aid is considered to be 100 percent earned.

-The credit of meal plan and housing charges will be calculated based on the official date of withdrawal.
-Housing and meal plan charges will be credited at 100% the first week, 75% the second week, 50% the third week, and 25% the fourth week.
-After the fourth week of the semester, meals and housing is charged in full.
+The credit of meal plan charges will be calculated based on the official date of withdrawal.
+Meal plan charges will be credited at 100% the first week, 75% the second week, 50% the third week, and 25% the fourth week.
+After the fourth week of the semester, the meal plan is charged in full.